How do you inspire action on a global level?

 3) What were the hardest parts of the walk?

 Overall the boredom of walking.
 Walking 30 or 40 miles a day for five months for maybe 12 hours a day.
 The scenery actually doesn’t change that much.
 We left in December so had to cross the Alps in temperatures well below freezing while in Egypt we had the desert to contend with.
 Freezing cold at night blistering heat during the day.
 The feet had blisters on them all the time.
-One simply learnt to accept the pain and keep going.
+One simply learned to accept the pain and keep going.

 4) What surprised you most about the walk?